Rizzler Sports Logo

 Using Playing Time Data to Handle Complaints

-When a parent emails the board saying "my kid never plays," you can check the data:
+When a parent emails the board saying "my kid never plays," the coach's Rizzler record answers it:

 • How many innings has that player played across the season?